 AWA learns of the content of a recent meeting held in Ft.
 Vermillion by the Caribou Mountains Wildland Park Planning Advisory Committee.
 AWA is concerned that there is no representation on the committee by provincial conservation organizations.
 AWA becomes aware that some members of the committee intend to lobby intensely, on behalf of local interests, to demand major changes to the Wildland Provincial Park including increased OHV access, potentially more recreational and industrial development in the park, and even the possibility of revoking the Wildland Park status.

-AWA writes to the Minister of Alberta Community Development, expressing concerns over the lack of provincial representation, questioning the committee’s mandate, identifying the importance of involving the First Nations Community, calling for public hearings on any new developments, and identifying the need for stronger protection in this and other protected areas.
+On March 21, AWA writes to the Minister of Alberta Community Development, expressing concerns over the lack of provincial representation, questioning the committee’s mandate, identifying the importance of involving the First Nations Community, calling for public hearings on any new developments, and identifying the need for stronger protection in this and other protected areas.

-At an Advisory Committee workshop, the Committee agrees to challenge the definition of Wildland Park of the Caribou Mountain region.
+On March 11, at an Advisory Committee workshop, the Committee agrees to challenge the definition of Wildland Park of the Caribou Mountain region.
 They identify the main issue and concern regarding Wildland Park designation as access.

-At a meeting of guide-outfitters in the Caribou Mountains area, the following points are made by various provincial government representatives:
+On May 11, at a meeting of guide-outfitters in the Caribou Mountains area, the following points are made by various provincial government representatives:

 • The management plan must be developed within the parameters of existing legislation and policy.